ndricimrr/bilmenu/webapp/missing-meals/MISSING_MEALS_README.md

 ## Example Results

-Based on the current data:
+Based on the current data (September 14, 2025):

 - **Total unique meals**: 471
 - **Meals with images**: 217 (46%)